The Residence Hall

 - The resident may not keep or bring pets other than fish anywhere in the residence hall.
 Aquariums may be no larger than 10 gallons.
 Modifications to this policy for individuals requiring the use of a service or emotional support animal will be considered on a case by case basis.
 Please contact Student Accessibility Services.

 - Room changes cannot take place without the prior approval of the Residence Life Professional.
 Changes made without the proper authorization will result in disciplinary action and those involved may be required to move back to their assigned room.

 - The resident must take part in all fire drills and severe weather drills and must not tamper with or disable any fire safety equipment.
 Such equipment includes but is not limited to smoke detectors, carbon monoxide detectors, fire extinguishers, exit signs, door closers and sprinkling systems.
 Tampering with or disabling fire equipment will result in judicial sanction.

 - The resident is expected to attend routine and special meetings called by the RA and is encouraged to take part in the social, recreational, and devotional activities arranged for members of the living unit.

 - If a student is hospitalized for any reason (illness, surgery, mental health, injury, etc) a release to come back to campus and class is requested from the doctor.
-It is the student’s responsibility to turn in the form.
+It is the student’s responsibility to turn in the form to Student Accessibility Services.

 - All residents are expected to check-out in person with an RA.
 All personal belongings should be out of the room and the room should be clean.
 Failure to follow check-out guidelines will result in an improper check-out fine of $50.
 Any personal belongings left in the room will be disposed of and the resident may be charged a disposal fee.
 Residents will also be charged a cleaning fee if the room is not clean.
 Damages that cannot be assessed to one person will be split amongst all roommates.